 What does the Coolproducts campaign want?

-Stop basing the Energy Label on the performance of the Eco-programme only.
-This programme is only used in 19% of the cases, we need a more representative method that reflects how consumers use their products;
+A halt to basing the energy labelling rating on the performance of the “eco” programme only, as this programme is only used in 19% of the cases, which is not representative of how consumers use their products;

 Reinforce requirements to ensure better durability, repairability and recyclability of dishwashers, and use the energy label to communicate information about these aspects (e.g. repairability score);